wabbajack-tools/mod-lists/modlist-descriptions.md

 ### [The Phoenix Flavour - Dragon's Edition](https://www.wabbajack.org/#/modlists/info?machineURL=tpfde)

-A fork of The Phoenix Flavour, which expands skyrim's world and possibilities extensively.
+A fork of The Phoenix Flavour, which expands Skyrim's world and possibilities extensively by adding adventuristic content for many tastes and beautiful sceneries surrounding it.

 _**What awaits you:**_
 - Different quests and places to explore, people to meet;